-If a need is defined by the assessment, the child can be seen at any provider contracted with HealthPartners to have a full assessment.
-Larger care delivery systems have specialists for further evaluation, where the child can be referred.
-Smaller practices may refer to network specialists.
-Services that may be identified include: behavioral health or developmental pediatrics, physical therapy, occupational therapy, and speech therapy.
-These services may require prior authorization for the treatment.
+"If a need is defined by the assessment, a provider will refer the child to a specialty provider in the HealthPartners network for a full assessment or follow up services.
+Services that may be identified include: behavioral health or developmental pediatrics, physical therapy, occupational therapy and speech therapy.
+As of July 1st, these services will include Early Intensive Behavioral and Developmental Interventions (EIDBI) Services.
+Services may require prior authorization.